The Digital PV Panther Project

 Our Impact

-Since the summer of 2022, the Digital PV Panther Project has hired almost 20 student research assistants and purchased an estimated $100,000 in equipment to rejuvenate our digitization preservation initiatives.
+Since the summer of 2022, the Digital PV Panther Project has hired more than two dozen student research assistants and purchased an estimated $100,000 in equipment to spur digitization preservation initiatives.

 300+ reel-to-reel audio tapes of speeches, lectures, and events in the 70s